 - Authorized to direct an audit or review of universities and colleges [J.R.
 4.5(1)] - Authorized to investigate any matter within the scope of an audit, examination, or review of a university or college conducted by the Auditor General or OPPAGA [s.
 11.40(1), F.S.] - Authorized to take a series of steps when a university or college has failed to take full corrective action in response to a recommendation included in the two preceding financial or operational audit reports [s.
-11.45(7)(j), F.S.]
+11.45(7)(i), F.S.]

-Committee Responsibilities Related to School Districts, Charter Schools, and Charter Technical Career Centers
+Committee Responsibilities Related to District School Boards, Charter Schools, and Charter Technical Career Centers

-- Authorized to direct the Department of Revenue and the Department of Financial Services to withhold revenue from school districts that fail to: (1) file financial audits required by s.
-218.39(1), F.S.; (2) provide significant items missing from audit reports required by s.11.45(7)(b), F.S.; or (3) inform the Commissioner of Education of action being taken to address financial emergency condition(s) required by s.
-218.503(3), F.S [s.
-11.40(2), F.S.] - Authorized to notify the appropriate sponsoring entity of a charter school or charter technical career center for charter schools and charter technical career centers that fail to (1) file financial audits required by s.
-218.39(1), F.S.;. provide significant items missing from audit reports required by s.11.45(7)(b), F.S.; or (3) inform the Commissioner of Education of action being taken to address financial emergency condition(s) required by s.
-218.503(3), F.S.
-The sponsoring entity is then authorized to terminate the charter pursuant to s.
+- Authorized to direct the Department of Revenue and the Department of Financial Services to withhold revenue from district school boards that fail to: (1) file financial audits required by s.
+218.39(1), F.S.; (2) provide significant items missing from audit reports, as required by s.11.45(7)(b), F.S.; (3) comply with investment policies, as specified in s.
+218.415, F.S.; or (4) inform the Commissioner of Education of action being taken to address financial emergency condition(s), as required by s.
+218.503(3), F.S. [s.
+11.40(2), F.S.] - Authorized to notify the appropriate sponsoring entity of a charter school or charter technical career center for charter schools and charter technical career centers that fail to: (1) file financial audits required by s.
+218.39(1), F.S.; or (2) provide significant items missing from audit reports required by s.11.45(7)(b), F.S.
+The sponsoring entity is then authorized to terminate the charter pursuant to ss.
 1002.33 and 1002.34, F.S. [s.
-11.40(2)(c), F.S.] - Required to be notified when a school district, charter school, or charter technical career center meets or is expected to meet a condition of a financial emergency [ss.
-218.503(2) and 11.45(7)(e), F.S.] - Authorized to direct an audit or review of school districts, charter schools, and charter technical career centers [J.R.
-4.5(1)] - Authorized to investigate any matter within the scope of an audit, examination, or review of a school district, charter school, or charter technical career center conducted by the Auditor General or OPPAGA [s.
-11.40(1), F.S.] - Authorized to take a series of steps when a school district, charter school, or charter technical career center has failed to take full corrective action in response to a recommendation included in the two preceding financial audit reports [s.
-218.39(8), F.S.]
+11.40(2)(c), F.S.] - Required to be notified when a district school board, charter school, or charter technical career center meets or is expected to meet a condition of a financial emergency [ss.
+218.503(2) and 11.45(7)(e), F.S.] - Authorized to direct an audit or review of district school boards, charter schools, and charter technical career centers [J.R.
+4.5(1)] - Authorized to investigate any matter within the scope of an audit, examination, or review of a district school board, charter school, or charter technical career center conducted by the Auditor General or OPPAGA [s.
+11.40(1), F.S.] - Authorized to take a series of steps when a district school board, charter school, or charter technical career center has failed to take full corrective action in response to a recommendation included in the two preceding financial audit reports (also includes the two preceding operational audit reports for district school boards) [ss.
+11.45(7)(j) and 218.39(8), F.S.]